ClearHeadedT/boot-dev-log/build-asteroids/NOTES.md

 - Learned setting up a Pygame window and a basic game loop.
 - Learned handling keyboard input to rotate and move the player ship.
 - Learned vector math for ship movement and thrust.
+- Learned spawning asteroids at random positions and velocities.